taichi/modernjs/modernjs.en.md

 First, consider the data (model) necessary for rendering the screen and the template (view) into which the data is poured.
 If you add a controller that has the role of updating the model from user input to this, it becomes a classic MVC model.

-In the primitive way, programmers decided which part of the view to change, depending on which of the components of the model was changed.
+In a primitive way, programmers decided which part of the view to change, depending on which of the components of the model was changed.
 Here is a very simple example.

 Consider putting the variable `user` in the first half into the HTML-like template in the second half.